Learn more about Weighing Chemicals and Petrochemicals Read application notes

 We understand that chemical manufacturing needs often focus on 5 key issues:

-1. Demanding throughput
+- Demanding throughput

-2. Cost targets
+- Cost targets

-3. Quality specifications of both intermediate materials and final products
+- Quality specifications of both intermediate materials and final products

-4. Safe handling of potentially flammable or explosive materials
+- Safe handling of potentially flammable or explosive materials

-5. Continuous versus batch production processes
+- Continuous versus batch production processes

-We offer scales that perform one or more of the key process weighing functions from measuring, monitoring, controlling, reporting, to sorting that is required in each application.
+We offer scales that perform one or more of the key process weighing functions from measuring, monitoring, controlling, and reporting, to sorting that is required in each application.

-Durable, High-Quality Chemical and Petrochemical Weighing Scales
+Durable, High-Quality Chemical and Petrochemical High Precision Weighing Scales

 Stainless Steel

 In an oxidizing environment, stainless steel will develop a thin, protective surface film that reduces the rate of corrosion to an almost negligible level.
-Our corrosion resistant scales are manufactured with a full stainless steel body that enables them to operate even when corrosive liquids and liquefied gases are present.
+Our corrosion resistant scales are manufactured with a full stainless steel body that enables them to operate even when corrosive liquids and liquefied gasses are present.
 It also means they’re able to withstand the heavy use that’s a natural part of the industrial environment.
 From accidental hits to shock and overloading, our scales can handle it all and provide you with years of trouble-free use.

 The interior components of your scale are just as important as the exterior, and none is as important as the load cell.
 This is the device responsible for the accuracy of your measurements.
 And yet many manufacturers will cut costs here and use aluminum or nickel plated designs.